WhiteHouse/omb_place/README.md

 **Code**: If you’re a front-end coder and want to fix bugs or add features, we welcome your help!
 All contributions to the project are dedicated to the public domain.

 Here’s a short list of features (small and big) we’d love to get to in the near future:
 * Ability to pin and un-pin the layers control pane.
+(See [this JSFiddle](http://jsfiddle.net/ryanbharvey/zAFND/3291/) for a pin button.)
 * Addition of a customizable fly-out pane on the left that allows for storytelling about the data we’re mapping.
 * Addition of story views that combine information, map controls and collections of specific data layers to provide a perspective-based view of the data on the map.
 * New layers from available public data (Census, labor & job-related, economic, etc.)